LSST-IT/ittn-002/index.rst

 Common to all node types
 ------------------------

-All amd64 servers shall have an onboard BMC supporting IPMI 1.5 or newer.
+All amd64 servers shall have an onboard BMC supporting:
+* IPMI 1.5 or newer
+* KVM over IP functionality based on html5/etc. IOW -- not a java applet and does not require the client to download and install software.

 Control
 -------